opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 7. This is the block editor for a post, showing the plugin's block being used (admin)

 == Changelog ==

+= 1.2.0 =
+* Fix proxy issues - Properly stream videos from a specified host.

+= 1.1.2 =
+* If no video is specified, still render the text description.
+* Allow iframe embeds in text description

 = 1.1.1 =
 * Fix issue with Github token changes.